Sara La Fountain: Television

 In 2005, La Fountain starred in her own lifestyle TV series called Avec Sara on MTV3 in Finland.
 Each of the 10 episodes had its own theme from brunches to birthday parties, karaoke nights and Japanese and Indian social evenings.

 In 2008, La Fountain appeared on UKTV Food's popular Market Kitchen television series as a guest chef and starred in Perfect Day, which is a lifestyle television series sold to around 60 countries.
 Perfect Day includes four well-known Nordic chefs (Tina Nordström, Andreas Viestad, Claus Meyer and La Fountain herself) introducing traditional foods, customs and culture of their own countries, including Finland, Sweden, Norway and Denmark.
 In addition to the television show, La Fountain also starred in a 36-episode online series called A Perfect Day in Sara's Kitchen.

 In 2012, La Fountain appeared as a guest chef on the 1st season (S1 Ep104 "Rye Bread for a Queen") and the 5th season (S5 Ep 505 "An Edible Park") of New Scandinavian Cooking on American Public Television and filmed her new television show for Finnish TV called Saran ja Meri-Tuulin Metropolit (Sara and Meri-Tuuli's Metropolises), co-starring her friend Meri-Tuuli Lindström.
 The show follows the hostesses' culinary journey around the world, including Cape Town, Istanbul, Madrid, Manila, New Orleans, New York City, Singapore, and Tel Aviv.
 The same year she also did food demonstrations in a reality show for Asian Food Channel where she travelled to Hong Kong, Malaysia, Singapore and Manila.

 As of 2013, La Fountain has filmed new episodes for New Scandinavian Cooking and starred in her new cooking show 24Kitchen: Sara La Fountain, which has been sold to 35 countries around the world.

-In 2014 she made two TV shows for Fox Network, in English and in Finnish.
+In 2014, she made two TV shows for Fox Network, in English and in Finnish.

+In 2016, she starred in her own TV series “Sara's Australia Unveiled”, a 9-part episode series based on the experiences of amazing Australia with traveling, food, culture and lifestyle with a mix of outback lifestyle, local produce, Australian cuisines.

-In 2022 she appeared on Netflix series Somebody Feed Phil "Helsinki".
+In 2022, she appeared on Netflix series Somebody Feed Phil "Helsinki".